-“One of the keys things we consider is the client’s marketing plan.
+“One of the key things we consider is the client’s marketing plan.
 We want to make sure it’s integrated, nothing standing out on its own.
 It should all be brought together to maximize your success.”

-Content standing in isolation is likely to fail, so Kylie suggests pulling it all together and keeping track on it in your plan.
+Content standing in isolation is likely to fail, so Kylie suggests pulling it all together and keeping track of it in your plan.
 When onboarding a new client, we always begin with a plan – that document follows the organisation’s journey and becomes more detailed as time goes on and more content is created.
 Our whole consulting process wouldn’t be possible if it weren’t for such planning.

 Blythe’s top tip is considering your target market.

 “Are you sure on who your target market is?
-Once you know who you’re talking to and what you want to say, your marketing will be make much more sense.”
+Once you know who you’re talking to and what you want to say, your marketing will make much more sense.”